PROJECT FEATURES

 Layer Configuration

-Each layer can be configured with the following parameters:
+Layers can be configured with the following parameters:

-- Prize pool (total money distributed in that layer)
+- Prize pool (total money distributed)

 - Reset schedule (daily, weekly, or custom intervals)